bu-icsg/FlexFilt/README.md

 The second program follows the scenario described in Section 7.2 of the paper.
 In this scenario, we have two trusted functions, i.e., good_code1 and good_code2, that are allowed to execute WRPKR extended instruction.
 The execution of WRPKR instruction should be prevented in the rest of the program.
-As described in Section 5.3 of the paper, we assign the same ipkey value to both trusted functions and then configure FlexFilt to prevent the executoin of WRPKR in the default domain.
+As described in Section 5.3 of the paper, we assign the same ipkey value to both trusted functions and then configure FlexFilt to prevent the execution of WRPKR in the default domain.
 We use LD_PRELOAD to obtain the address range of the two trusted functions, and then invoke pkey_mprotect to associate them with the same instruction protection key.

 To demonstrate FlexFilt's capability in preventing a security attack (Section 7.2 of the paper), we provide a sample program with buffer overflow vulnerabilities.
 We provide an input for this program leveraging the buffer overflow vulnerability to execute a function that is never called in the program.
 This function executes a WRPKR instruction to modify the permission bits of a protection domain.
-We Configure FlexFilt to prevent the exuction of WRPKR instruction in the default domain and allow its execution in a trusted function.
+We Configure FlexFilt to prevent the execution of WRPKR instruction in the default domain and allow its execution in a trusted function.

 We provide the binaries for these programs as part of our bbl.
 To run these test programs, you first need to bootup the kernel using bbl_func.
 To do this, please run func.sh script after connecting to ACM1: